 Work from Anywhere & Anytime

 Space and time have become a limitation for most companies.
 The physical office reached the end of its effective use.
 The days of 9:00 to 5:00 is over for most of us.
 A new transformation started outside of the physical place and will continue to grow.
 We will all embrace the flexible work environments, a blend of home, office, co-working spaces, virtual spaces, and shared spaces and rely less on formal office environments and physical spaces.
 Some of the industries have picked up on this trend and has transformed how they carry out work.
 Others are very late on this train.
 Lynda Gratton and Tammy Johns have co-authored an article, The Third Wave of Virtual Work, which has been published in the Harvard Business Review (HBR).
 The first wave was home computers and e-mail and allowed an individual who might otherwise have worked inside a company to set up a one-person shop.
 The second wave was mobile technologies and global teamwork.
-During this phase, organizations appreciated a work approach that enabled operations to proceed across different time zones.
+During this phase, while organizations appreciated a work approach that enabled operations to set-up virtual teams across different time zones, they also began to feel that it meant less collaboration.
 The third wave, a new way of providing community, purpose and shared space has become important.
 This last wave will cure the side effects of virtualization and drive increased collaboration and engagement.
 “Understanding how your business participates in each wave will help you make wise decisions about technology, work models, talent sources, and people practices.”